Skip to main content

 *The sweep net threshold may be raised to 10 if fruiting begins on node 4 through 6, or lowered to 6 or 7 if fruiting has begun on node 8 or higher.
 Thresholds also may be lowered somewhat in stressed cotton.

 Post-bloom: Post-bloom thresholds begin approximately 1 to 2 weeks after bloom initiation.
+Sample at least 10 locations in the field.

 • 2-3** adult plus nymph stage plant bugs per 5 row feet taken from 6 to 8 location in the field.